 This week we are wearing shoes and socks because the word of the week is toe-biter, also known as the giant water bug.
 The toe-biter is a large freshwater insect that can grow up to seven centimetres long.
-They can breath underwater using a postier tube and are found along the eastern and northern coasts of Australia.
+They can breathe underwater using a posterior tube and are found along the eastern and northern coasts of Australia.

 The giant water bug has another nickname: the giant fish killer.
 Yes, believe it or not, according to the Australia Museum this bug eats fish, frogs and other aquatic insects!
 Look up a picture on your favourite search engine.
 I dare you!